Edmund Rice Networking Council

 I feel God’s Spirit guiding me and leading me and I sense Edmund’s charism guiding me too.

-As a result, life engages us in different ways as we continue to “be Brother” without title, but in spirit, focus and commitment.
+a result, life engages us in different ways as we continue to “be Brother” without title, but in spirit,

 - it becomes a family and a lifestyle.